Miss USA 2021

-Miss USA 2021 was the 70th Miss USA pageant, held on November 29, 2021, at the Paradise Cove Theater of River Spirit Casino Resort in Tulsa, Oklahoma.
+Miss USA 2021 was the 70th Miss USA pageant, held at the Paradise Cove Theater of River Spirit Casino Resort in Tulsa, Oklahoma on November 29, 2021.
+The edition marked the first year of the competition under Crystle Stewart's directorship.

+At the end of the event, Asya Branch of Mississippi crowned Elle Smith of Kentucky as Miss USA 2021.
+This was Kentucky's first title in fifteen years.
+Smith is also the third consecutive African-American to win the title, and the fifth one in six years.
+Smith went on to represent the United States at the Miss Universe 2021 pageant, placing in the top ten.
+The scheduling for the succeeding year's pageant that Smith would serve the pageant for ten months and four days as one of the shortest reigning titleholders in the pageant.

 The competition was hosted by Zuri Hall and Patrick Ta, while Nicole Adamo served as a lounge host.
-Asya Branch of Mississippi crowned her successor Elle Smith of Kentucky at the end of the event.
-This was Kentucky's first title in 15 years.
-Smith is the third consecutive African American to win the title, and the fifth one in six years.
-Smith went on to represent the United States at the Miss Universe 2021 pageant, placing in the top 10.
-The scheduling for the succeeding year's pageant that Smith would serve the pageant for ten months and four days as one of the shortest reigning titleholders in the pageant.
+American rapper Ja Rule performed in this edition.
 This was the second consecutive year that the pageant was broadcast on FYI, and the first to be streamed live on Hulu.
-The edition marked the first year of the competition under Crystle Stewart's directorship.

-This was the first time since 1993 the State Costume competition took place and held between preliminary and the final competition.